Reactions to detention changes announced by Chris Evans

-It took just two days for Petro Georgiou, the liberal member for Kooyong, to speak out about the Rudd Labor government's shift around mandatory detention.
+It took just two days for dissenter Petro Georgiou MP to speak out about the Rudd Labor government's changes to mandatory detention policy.

-Not surprising of course, because together with Judi Moylan MP (Pearce) and Russell Broadbent MP (McMillan) he formed a dissenters block that stood its ground around the detention of children during the Howard government, and later they would cross the floor in Parliament to oppose the "Ban the Boatpeople Bill" in 2006 (see this page).
+That was of course not surprising, because together with Judi Moylan and Russell Broadbent, Georgiou had formed a dissenters block standing its ground against detention of children during the Howard government, and when the time came they crossed the floor in Parliament to oppose the "Ban the Boatpeople Bill" in 2006.

-Project SafeCom's first reaction mentioned the notion of "smoke and mirrors", and now that the dust of initial reaction has settled, more in-depth reflections on the changes are what's needed.
-This page brings together some of these opinions, starting with Petro Georgiou, and then pieces by The Australian's Mike Steketee and Denis Shanahan.
+Our first reaction invoked the notion of "smoke and mirrors", but now that the dust of initial reactions has settled, more in-depth reflections on the changes are needed.
+This page brings together some published opinion, beginning with Petro Georgiou.
+Amongst the opinion writers are Senator Andrew Bartlett and The Australian's Mike Steketee.

 29 July 2008: Immigration Minister Chris Evans announces mandatory detention changes - Suddenly, a major shift in our treatment of asylum seekers has been announced ...
 The Immigration Minister's speech was comprehensive and announced a shift from a blanket mandatory detention policy to a selective mandatory detention platform, welcome news indeed.
 Regrettably, while these changes in approach to detention are substantial, and on some level represent even a retreat from Labor's intent with its mandatory detention as introduced in 1992, Labor maintains its "underclass" of unannounced boat arrivals...